IU Health Neuroscience Center Facilities

-Siemens MAGNETOM Trio 3T Unlimited MRI.
-A research-dedicated Siemens MAGNETOM Trio 3T whole body scanner was upgraded to TIM in March 2007.
-Key features include: TQ-gradient providing field strength up to 45 mT/m (72 mT/m effective) and SR up to 200 T/m/s (346 T/m/s effective), 102 element and 32-channel architecture, 50 cm FOV, InLine Automated Processing, Auto Align slice positioning, AudioComfort noise reduction, Phoenix image reproducibility, Intelligent Coil Control auto coil position detection, full suite of imaging techniques (inline 3D and SSH EPI fMRI, up to 256 direction DTI, SWI, etc.), syngo advanced imaging applications, iPAT2 utilizing mSENSE and GRAPPA technologies to increase image quality and reduce susceptibility artifacts, Matrix 12-channel Head Coil, and a complete array of other anatomy coils (neck, cardiac, etc.).
-IDEA and ICE development and analysis packages are also available.
-In 2009, a 32-channel parallel RF head coil was obtained and is being evaluated.
+Siemens MAGNETOM Skyra 3T MRI.
+A research-dedicated Siemens MAGNETOM Skya 3T 70cm bore whole body scanner was installed in June 2012.
+Key features include: XQ-gradient providing gradient strength up to 45 mT/m (72 mT/m effective), slew rate up to 200 T/m/s (346 T/m/s effective), up to 50 cm FOV and AudioComfort noise reduction; RF system with 64 receive channels supporting up to 204 coil elements; multiple RF coils including a 32-channel dedicated head coil, a 20-channel Head and Neck Coil as well as an array of other anatomy coils (neck, cardiac, etc.); Syngo D11 software with InLine Automated Processing, Auto Align slice positioning, Phoenix image reproducibility, Intelligent Coil Control auto coil position detection, full suite of imaging techniques (inline 3D and SSH EPI fMRI, up to 512 direction DTI/DSI, 3D ASL, SWI, etc.), syngo advanced imaging applications, iPAT2 utilizing mSENSE and GRAPPA technologies to increase image quality and reduce susceptibility artifacts.
+IDEA and ICE development environment and analysis packages are also available.

 Tracer and Contrast Agent Development Facility

-The Tracer and Contrast Agent Development facility is in the BRTC.
+The Biomedical Research and Training Center (BRTC), houses our tracer and contrast agent development program.
 This facility consists of a cyclotron laboratory for the production of short-lived radionuclides, a radiation chemistry laboratory for the synthesis of drugs labeled with the radionuclides produced by the cyclotron, an analytical chemistry laboratory for measuring the sterility and pyrogenicity of the labeled drugs, and an automated pneumatic transport system for transporting PET radiopharmaceuticals to the imaging suite for measuring the 3D distribution of these drugs in the animal and human body following administration.

 Cyclotron Laboratory.
 Housed within the cyclotron facility is a Siemens Radionuclide Delivery System (RDS), Eclipse RDS-111 cyclotron.
 This system consists of an 11 MeV proton cyclotron, irradiation target systems for the production of [11C], [13N], [15O], and [18F] radioactive material transport systems, and a series of computer-controlled synthesis modules for the production of radiopharmaceuticals.